Shagshag/prestashop-documentation/ModuleGraphCore.md

 * Namespace:
 * This is an **abstract** class
 * Parent class: [Module](ModuleCore)

-* This class is defined in classes\module\ModuleGraph.php line 27
+* This class is defined in [classes/module/ModuleGraph.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/module/ModuleGraph.php#27)